-The MGI VoIP (Media Gateway Interface) series card is a standard and proprietary based Voice over Internet Protocol option card that provides toll quality voice and seamless integration with the OfficeServ 7100 systems via an IP network.
-The OfficeServ 7100 can support the MGI-16 card.
-However, the OfficeServ 7100's MP10/MP10a processor card comes with 8 MGI channels intergrated on board.
+The MGI VoIP (Media Gateway Interface) series card is a standard and proprietary based Voice over Internet Protocol option card that provides toll quality voice and seamless integration with the OfficeServ 7030 systems via an IP network.
+The OfficeServ 7030 cannot support the MGI-16 card.
+However, the OfficeServ 7030 main unit comes with 4 MGI channels intergrated on board.
 These channels can be activated by the appropriate license key.
 The MGI also supports Samsung's proprietary ITP 5100 series IP keyphone, Wireless Handset, and Softphone.
 MGI converts voice and signaling into IP packets, which can be transmitted over any TCP/IP network so that voice looks like data.
 VoIP provides the solution for desktop accessibility in the enterprise business environment.
-The easy addition of MGI boards in the OfficeServ 7100 systems requires no integration into a server or desktop personal computer.
 VoIP calls can be established from desktop telephone instruments without complex integration of software or hardware.
 VoIP eliminates the cost of maintaining separate networks for voice communications in the Intranet environment.

-VolP Overview
+VoIP Overview

-VoIP is transported by the OfficeServ 7100 MGI utilizing the standards based Internet Protocol.
+VoIP is transported by the OfficeServ 7030 MGI channels utilizing the standards based Internet Protocol.
 This standard addresses the means of transferring voice, data, and images through IP (Internet Protocol) networks.
 IP is the accepted protocol standard for transporting data.
 With VoIP certain compression standards have also been adopted to represent each second of voice with an amount of bandwidth.
-The OfficeServ 7100 MGI can utilize G.711, G.729A, G729 or G.723 standards voice compression codec's (card dependant).
+The OfficeServ 7030 MGI channels can utilize G.711, G.729A, G729 or G.723 standards voice compression codec's.
 This allows for a selectable 64kbps, 8Kbps or 6.3Kbps bandwidth use when preparing voice compression for IP transport on a particular network.
 Compression is used to reduce the digitized voice into a smaller bandwidth that can be carried in smaller packets.
-The MGI can determine the compression method for each individual call setup.
+The MGI channels can determine the compression method for each individual call setup.
 There is also a certain amount of frame/packet overhead in each compression channel.
 64Kbps of bandwidth can support 4~5 calls simultaneously.
 This can vary depending on efficiency features like codec selection, Silence Suppression and Multiframe counts.
-Unlike switched networks, VoIP connections use the packet switching method and consist of a sequence of numbered of data packets.
+Unlike switched networks, VoIP connections use the packet switching method and consist of a sequence of numbered data packets.
 Since voice conversation is usually considered "real time" these packets need to be delivered in a consistent manner with minimal delay.